fdebras/ECLIPS3D/README.md

 ##########################

-Assuming that compilation works fine, here is a detail of how to run the code for the three eigenvectors setup, and afterwards selected eigenvectors setup and for the steady circulation.
+Assuming that compilation works fine, here is a detail of how to run the code for the three eigenvectors setup, and afterwards  for the steady circulation.
+The 'selected eigenvectors' is not yet implemented in the default version of the code, but should be ASAP and can be given on demand.

 1) In the python repertory: run the script data_to_ECLIPS3D.py to generate an atmosphere initialised at rest.
 You need to change the 'output_dire' at the beginning of the file to the correct path to your computer.
 Choose a number of radial (Nz), latitudinal (Nlat) (and longitudinal (Nlong) if you are running the 3D code) points, according to your number of processors.
 Resolution and execution time are alluded to in the paper.